 Katarina was in foster care most of her life.

 She had been placed into care because her home environment wasn’t safe in any way, shape or form.
-She had suffered every form of abuse imaginable.

 At the age of 15, Katarina was first introduced to BGCC when she came to live at one of the agency’s group homes.
 She lived there until she was 18.